sixlive/laravel-preset/README.md

 - [ ] Implement front end config from [adamwathan/laravel-preset](https://github.com/adamwathan/laravel-preset)

 ## Installation
+**Note:** It is assumed that this is being ran on a fresh installation of Laravel.

 This package isn't on Packagist, so to get started, add it as a repository to your `composer.json` file:

 ```json